doriandres/tetris/README.md

-# tetris
+# Tetris
- Sample Tetris game created with Maui in .NET8
+Tetris game made with Maui .NET 8 for Windows